davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

  Integration is the hardest problem to solve, and has been the holy grail for pattern libraries for years.
 We managed to crack this nut; how we did that will be the topic of a subsequent post.

- This post focuses on how we built the pattern library in a way that makes the design system and the pattern library codebase maintainable for the foreseeable future.

 #### Aims
 {:.no_toc}